kstenerud/concise-encoding/ce-structure.md

 Comparisons are case sensitive unless otherwise specified by the schema.

-String types are never equivalent to any other type, even if the byte contents are the same or "look like" the string encoding of something.
+String types are never equivalent to any other type, even if the byte contents are the same or "look like" the string encoding of something (e.g. `"https://concise-encoding.com/"` is not equivalent to `@"https://concise-encoding.com/"`, and `"2"` is not equivalent to `2`).

 ### Array Equivalence